Qumulo/QumuloCustomConnector/README.md

 ## Usage
 1. Ensure all prerequisite software and PowerShell modules are installed.
+> [!NOTE]
+> PowerShell 7 is mandatory.
+Please don't forget to install it first.
    - Set an exceptional policy for running unsigned modules:
    ```powershell
    Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force